zhikangfan-jyd/toploansadviser/content/reviews/monevo.md

                 <span class="text">Cons</span>
               </div>
               <ul class="list">
-                                <li>Not all lenders are a part of Monevo.
+                                <li><a href="/best-home-improvement-loan" target="_blank" rel="noopener noreferrer">Not all lenders are a part of Monevo</a>.
 While Monevo has a large selection of lenders, they don’t include them all, which could leave you missing out on the loan that’s best for you.</li>
 <li>You may get unwanted phone calls or letters.
 Since Monevo is a platform, they sell your information to third parties who may solicit you in the future.</li>
 <li>Monevo isn’t a direct lender.
 You do the application process only with Monevo, you then work with the chosen lender on the loan.
 This means doing more research to make sure the lender is reputable.</li>
               </ul>